 20 Questions for adult children of alcoholics Did You Grow Up With a Problem Drinker?
 Answer these questions to see if you are still affected today.
 Do you constantly seek approval and affirmation?
 Do you fail to recognize your accomplishments?
 Do you fear criticism?
 Do you overextend yourself?
 Have you had problems with your own compulsive behavior?
 Do… Read More »

-Al-Anon/Alateen Is a Program Based upon Anonymity: The identity of all Al-Anon and Alateen members, as well as members of Alcoholics Anonymous, is protected.
+“Anonymity is the spiritual foundation of all our Traditions, ever reminding us to place principles over personalities” Al-Anon’s Tradition 12 Al-Anon/Alateen is a program based on anonymity: The identity of all Al-Anon and Alateen members, as well as members of Alcoholics Anonymous, is protected.
 Confidentiality is allowed to develop from a sense of trust and honesty.
-The focus is on spiritual principles, not personalities, which leads to a fellowship of equals.
+The focus… Read More »

 Al-Anon/Alateen Meetings Include: OPEN meetings that may be attended by anyone interested in learning about the Al-Anon or Alateen programs.
 (See also Upcoming Events.)
 CLOSED: Meetings that are only for those whose life is or has been affected by a problem drinker – these meetings are closed to the general public and other observers.
 Some of these meetings may also be… Read More »

 An Al-Anon or Alateen meeting can be started by: Al-Anon and Alateen members.
 A minister, doctor, social worker, or AA member may initiate the foundation of an Al-Anon/Alateen group.
 However, after the group has started, members operate the group.
 Professional or AA participation should be limited to open meetings.